TimeBurningFish/FewFC/README.md

 > > **test_trans.json**
 > >
 > > * Test set from target domain with all 5 event types.
 Part of the test_trans.json in rearranged dataset.
+> ### Partial Dataset
+> * Data division used in the paper “**What the role is vs. What plays the role:Semi-supervised Event Argument Extraction via Dual Question Answering**”

 ---